Danira98/Neural_-Network_Charity-Analysis/README.md

 Our first model contained the following characteristics:

-- Amount of layers and hidden nodes for each layer:
+- Layers and hidden nodes:
- - First layer: this layer is assigned to have 80 nodes, and use the activation function of Relu.
+ - First layer: contains 80 nodes, and uses the activation function of Relu.
- - Second layer: this layer is assigned to have 30 nodes, and use the activation function of Relu
+ - Second layer: contains 30 nodes, and uses the activation function of Relu.
- - Output layer: this layer is assigned to have one node, and uses the activation function of Sigmoid
+ - Output layer: contains one node, and uses the activation function of Sigmoid.

 ![model1_layer](https://user-images.githubusercontent.com/111034667/213825196-03382fbe-9063-4c05-b8e8-832f7d3b9b4f.png)

-- Amount of epochs:
+- Epochs:
-We assigned our model to train with our fit function in which the X_train and y_train variables are train with 100 epochs, and use the call back function  in which every 5 epoch, our data would be saved into an h5 file.
+We assigned our model to train with our fit function in which the X_train and y_train variables are train with 100 epochs.
+Additionally, it uses the call back function which saves the weight  of every 5 epoch into an h5 file.

 ![model1_epoch](https://user-images.githubusercontent.com/111034667/213825094-f075bed4-be4f-4818-871f-09196bbd885c.png)